Table of Contents

 Azure Event Hubs, an arm of Azure Monitor, is a streaming namespace platform designed to process big data.
 Put simply, this platform allows teams to build real-time data pipelines that are stored in the Microsoft Azure cloud.
 Once the pipeline exists, it sends the data to an Event Hub in the form of messages colloquially known as "events."

 Capable of receiving and making sense of millions of events each second, Azure Event Hubs allows users to transform data within the platform via batching and storage adapters or real-time analytics providers.
-Known as an event Ingestor in the world of solution architecture, Event Hubs serves as an intermediary between event consumers and publishers and helps separate the event stream production from the realization of the event itself.
+Known as an event Ingestor in solution architecture, Event Hubs serves as an intermediary between event consumers and publishers and helps separate the event stream production from the realization of the event itself.

 The Architecture of Microsoft Azure Event Hubs